-Sarah started selling on Poshmark in 2016.
-She finally makes more sales than mistakes, and she wants to share what's she's learned with you.
+Carson started selling on Poshmark in 2016.
+She finally makes more sales than mistakes, and wants to share what's she's learned with you.

 Thinking of Selling Your Clothes on Poshmark?

 Whether you're downsizing, spring cleaning, or just trying to make a few extra bucks, selling your clothes online can be fulfilling and fun.
 I've been doing it for over a year and now consider it a second source of income.
 Last month, I used it to pay my lovely student loan bill.
 This month, I'm hoping to use it for the student loan again and to pay our electric bill.
 And all from selling stuff I used to wear!

 The very first thing I sold on Poshmark was a cute short-sleeved sweater by Rag & Bone that I got a whopping $12 for.
 The original price tag was about $90, and it was barely worn.
 I got frustrated as I did more research, seeing similar pieces going for much more.

 But then, I got $12 for a pair of shoes that I'd paid $6 for at a thrift store.
 And shortly after that, I sold a dress I'd probably worn no less than 1,000 times.
 Then a bridesmaid's dress, then another dress.
 I quickly got over the first sale that could have made me more money as I watched my beloved-but-no-longer-useful clothing fly out the door.

 Since that first sale, I've turned to buying clothes at prices I know are a steal with the express intent of selling them on Poshmark.
 It's my bona fide side hustle.

 In this article, I'm going to tell you a few things that will hopefully help you decide whether you too want to sell your stuff on Poshmark or whether you want to stick to the ol' local consignment shop guessing game.